 The more precise the wording is in your section headers, the easier it is for Mass.gov visitors to scan for information they need to complete a task.

 Rather than forcing eligibility information into a section titled What you need, for example, you could change the title to Eligibility requirements to make the information clearer and easier to find.

 Another example: You could replace the general Downloads section header with something more specific, such as Required forms.

 When you pick a verb from this menu, that verb will fill in the section header “How to__.”
-You’ll see this verb in the navigation menu on the left, and in the section header above the methods section.
-For example, if you pick “apply,” here’s what the user will see:
+You’ll see this verb in the navigation menu on the left, and in the section header above the Methods section.
+For example, if you pick “apply,” here’s what people will see: